GlennPegden2/RetroNetSec/README.md

 # RetroNetSec
-A fully fledge network of yester-year to teach long forgotten security techniques
+A fully fledged network of yester-year to teach long forgotten security techniques

 NOT a CTF - A learning platform, play with ancient vulns for ancient systems